UPRI-earthquake/earthquake-hub-backend/CONTRIBUTING.md

 3. Create a file named `.env` and set its values based on `.env.example`.
 You should be able to use the default values in the example file.
 4. Build and start the docker containers

-    > ⚠️ Because the compose file runs a `mysql` instance that binds to port `3306`, make sure to disable any running instance of `mysql` on the host machine.
-In Ubuntu, the command is `systemctl stop mysql`.
-    >

     ```bash
     docker compose up --build
     ```